juev/awesome-stars/README.md

 - [klausi/mastodon-twitter-sync](https://github.com/klausi/mastodon-twitter-sync) – Synchronizes posts from Mastodon to Twitter and back
 - [lapce/lapce](https://github.com/lapce/lapce) – Lightning-fast and Powerful Code Editor written in Rust
 - [lazytiger/trojan-rs](https://github.com/lazytiger/trojan-rs) – Trojan server and proxy programs written in Rust
-- [martinvonz/jj](https://github.com/martinvonz/jj) – A Git-compatible DVCS that is both simple and powerful
+- [martinvonz/jj](https://github.com/martinvonz/jj) – A Git-compatible VCS that is both simple and powerful
 - [matiaskorhonen/paper-age](https://github.com/matiaskorhonen/paper-age) – Easy and secure paper backups of secrets
 - [mycelial/mycelite](https://github.com/mycelial/mycelite) – Mycelite is a SQLite extension that allows you to synchronize changes from one instance of SQLite to another.
 - [neovide/neovide](https://github.com/neovide/neovide) – No Nonsense Neovim Client in Rust